pawnlord/pawnlord.github.io/Write-Ups/CursedCTF.md

 134: 10000110
 ```
 We can then check the zero flag, and this will be our final answer.
-The final optimization we do is with the registers we use: using the [ModR/M](http://www.c-jump.com/CIS77/CPU/x86/X77_0060_mod_reg_r_m_byte.htm) table for x64, we can see the rbx and rdi will use the least 0 bits per instruction.
+The final optimization we do is with the registers we use: using the [ModR/M](http://www.c-jump.com/CIS77/CPU/x86/X77_0060_mod_reg_r_m_byte.htm) table for x64, we can see the rbx and rdi registers will use the least 0 bits per instruction.
 So we use ebx for the input address, bh for the input number, and edi for the output address.

 ### final payload
 #### palindrome.s